Codes & Standards - Subscribe

 b) operating at regulated outlet pressures in excess of 1 psi (6.9 kPa) but not greater than 10 psi (69 kPa).

-The construction of appliances for use with the above mentioned gases is covered under Clause 4.
+1) The construction of appliances for use with the above-mentioned gases is covered under Clause 4.

-The performance of appliances for use with the above mentioned gases is covered under Clause 5.
+2) The performance of appliances for use with the above-mentioned gases is covered under Clause 5.

-Throughout this Standard gauge pressures are designated in pounds per square inch (psi) and kilopascals (kPa).
-Use of the terminology psig is not used.
-Where psi is used, it is understood to be pound per square inch gauge.
+Throughout this Standard, gauge pressures are designated in pounds per square inch (psi) and kilopascals (kPa).
+The terminology “psig” is not used.
+Where “psi” is used, it is understood to be pound per square inch gauge.
 Absolute pressures are not used in this Standard.